 If it’s the local Budvar beer and traditional Czech cuisine you’re looking for, this is the place for you.
 Hearty and delicious, the food is as delicious as the atmosphere is historic and very cool inside and out.

 The countryside around České Budejovice is rural and idyllic, perfect for outdoor lovers.
 If you love hiking, nearby Šumava National Park is perfect for a day hike.
 Take a Cesky Krumlov day trip and explore the medieval fairytale city.
 If you’re looking to spend time on the links, the nearby golf retreat and resort of Svachovka is not far away.
 Their on-site brewery and distillery is worth a visit alone!

 It’s not every day that you can visit a city like České Budějovice and still feel like you’re off-the-beaten-path.
 After all, the town — and the beer — have been here since 1265!
 But even with our limited time, what struck us most about České Budějovice was how much it wasn’t a tourist town.
-This Czech city feels like an authentic working town and not one that’s recreated for tourists — because it is.
-It’s walkable with many of the main highlights within a short distance of one another.
+This Czech city feels like an authentic working town and not one that’s recreated for tourists.
+It’s walkable with many of the main highlights within a short distance of one another and makes a great day trip from Prague.
 Our short visit here has piqued our curiosity and we can’t wait to return and explore more of the incredible history and try out more of the traditional cuisine of South Bohemia.
 If you’re planning a visit to this part of the Czech Republic be sure to include a few days in České Budějovice.